-House speaker gives Republicans highway bill ultimatum
+House Speaker gives Republicans highway bill ultimatum

 "Right now that bill lacks the votes to pass.
 And every other option we've tried has even less support," Boehner was quoted as saying to House Republicans by the source who attended Wednesday's meeting.

-The top Republican told members inaction meant "punting on the opportunity to pass an infrastructure bill that bears our stamp," the source said.
+The top Republican told members inaction means "punting on the opportunity to pass an infrastructure bill that bears our stamp," the source said.

 "It means giving up on the opportunity to make sure a bill is enacted that is responsibly paid for; that has full-scale reforms in it; and most importantly, that is linked to increased production of American energy.
 But right now it's the plan."

-Republican Steve King of Iowa said he wanted electronic verification of legal residency for road construction workers who are hired and a repeal of prevailing wage requirements for federal construction projects that have been in place since the 1930s.

-"We need to get rid of that.
-This is a federally mandated union scale," King said.

-Balancing such divergent demands is a familiar dilemma for Boehner, who has struggled over the past year to get the support of first-term Republicans backed by the fiscally conservative Tea Party movement.
+The dilemma is a familiar one for Boehner, who has struggled over the past year to get the support of first-term Republicans backed by the fiscally conservative Tea Party movement.

-Senate negotiators are working on a deal to consider which amendments will get votes on their smaller, $109 billion transportation bill.
-Those are likely to include votes on Keystone and relaxation of clean air standards for industrial boilers, Democratic Senator Barbara Boxer said.
+Meanwhile, Senate negotiators are working on a deal to consider which amendments will get votes on their smaller, $109 billion transportation bill.
+These are likely to include votes on Keystone and relaxation of clean air standards for industrial boilers, Democratic Senator Barbara Boxer said.